ByteB4rb1e/html-theme-ref/ARCHITECTURE.md

 ### 4. src/style/pages/

 The `pages/` directory contains stylesheets specific to unique page templates.
-These styles should not be reused across other pages.
+These styles SHOULD NOT be reused across other pages.

 **Example:** `_about.scss`